adamcybersec/adamcybersec.github.io/_posts/2022-11-30-Australian-Army-Reserves.md

   - 6
   - 8

-6. If the YOU Session went well, you will then be scheduled in to meet with a Career Coach, this used to be in person but seem to all be phone or Zoom style sessions now since COVID.
+6. **Career Coach** - If the YOU Session went well, you will then be scheduled in to meet with a Career Coach, this used to be in person but seem to all be phone or Zoom style sessions now since COVID.
 This is to talk about the role you might be applying for, making sure you understand some of the basics about service life and to help prepare you for the rest of the process.

-7. Assessment Day - Another half day at one of the Defence Jobs centres, you will get your Medical checkup with a Defence Doctor - basic things like mobility, basic body functions and reflex tests.
+7. **Assessment Day** - Another half day at one of the Defence Jobs centres, you will get your Medical checkup with a Defence Doctor - basic things like mobility, basic body functions and reflex tests.
 A Psychological interview where I suggest you open up properly, they will see through any shenanigans and remember, the Psychologists are there to make sure that you are going to be able to deal with the unique pressures of service life.

-8. If both of the above assessments goes well, you will get passed to a Defence Member to go through your Defence Interview.
+8. **Defence Interview** - If both of the above assessments goes well, you will get passed to a Defence Member to go through your Defence Interview.
 Don't stress about this stage, they are not there to trip you up, they want you to succeed but they also want to know that you are genuinely interested in service life, the role you've applied for, and are prepared to put in the effort to succeed.
 Highly recommend giving the [adffitness.com](https://www.adffitness.com.au/recruitment/recruitment-2-2-assessment-day-defence-interview/) a good read, you don't need to memorise everything but it's a great sample of the kinds of things to research, understand and be prepared to talk about.

-9. If you are applying to be an Officer, you'll need to go through the Officer Selection Board but I can't comment on this stage.
+9. **Officer Selection** - If you are applying to be an Officer, you'll need to go through the Officer Selection Board but I can't comment on this stage.
 Personally though, as a Reservist, given it's a part time role, it seems like more fun to be General Entry - just my 2c, YMMV depending on your longer term civilian and military career and life goals.

 10. **Fitness Test** - if you've smashed all the previous steps over the course of a few (or many) months you'll need to attend a Military Base in just your civilian fitness wear (stick with tee shirt and shorts), with decent quality running shoes with good support for the beep test, you don't want sloppy shoes as you pivot.
 You are doing the [Personal Fitness Assessment](https://www.defencejobs.gov.au/-/media/DFR/Files/Training-for-the-PFA-Brochure.pdf) (PFA) - you'll do this a few weeks before you go off to Basic Training, again while you're at Basic a couple of times and then never again unless you go Infantry in which case, PT is what you signed up for.
 If you cannot smash [these minimum requirements](https://www.defencejobs.gov.au/joining/can-i-join/health-and-fitness) before signing up, emphasis on `minimum` have a serious think about how badly you really want to join:
 - 7.5 on the Beep Test (aka Shuttle Run)